Frequently Asked Questions

 Absolutely!
-Youth can volunteer at any age.
-Age 14 and under, they must be accompanied by a guardian.
-Ages 14 -16 they'll be supervised by an adult volunteer and 16 & up can volunteer independently.
+Youth under the age of 14 must be accompanied by a parent/guardian.
+Any youth between the ages of 14 and 16 wishing to volunteer are encouraged to do so with the knowledge that they'll be supervised by a pre-existing adult volunteer.
+Youth between the ages of 16-18 can volunteer independently.
 People can volunteer as a family preparing food, wrapping Christmas presents and much more.
 Young adults can also participate in our internship program!

 Are the people using your services causing crime in the area?